Cruisoring/JsonTuples/README.md

     }
 ```

-Notice: the *assertTrue()*, *assertEquals()* are helper methods defined in [Asserts.java of functionExtensions 2.0.0](https://github.com/Cruisoring/functionExtensions/blob/master/src/main/java/io/github/cruisoring/Asserts.java) to assert multiple expressions or compare elements of two Arrays or Collections.
+The *assertTrue()*, *assertEquals()* are helper methods defined in [Asserts.java of functionExtensions 2.0.0](https://github.com/Cruisoring/functionExtensions/blob/master/src/main/java/io/github/cruisoring/Asserts.java) to assert multiple expressions or compare elements of two Arrays or Collections.

+As shown in the above codes, the parsed *JSONArray* and *JSONObject* can be accessed as immutable **List&lt;Object&gt;** and **Map&lt;String, Object&gt;** respectively, and the **Object** returned would already be common JAVA objects (nulls, Booleans, Strings, Numbers and combinations of them as arrays or maps) that are not changeable.

+### Lenient Parsing with Syntax Error Highlighted

 Since JSON texts representing Map or Array are used most, __*JSONObject.parse(String valueString)*__ and __*JSONArray.parse(String valueString)*__ act as syntactic sugar to cast the IJSONValue to JSONObject or JSONArray behind the scene.